Dental Extractions

 Downtime

 The amount of downtime after a dental extraction will depend on the number of teeth removed and how much surgery was involved with their removal.
-Taking the rest of the day off work or school is all that may be required after removal of a single tooth.
+Taking the rest of the day off work or school is all that may be required after the removal of a single tooth.
 Up to a week may be required if multiple teeth have been removed.
 During this time a soft diet is advised in addition to avoiding alcohol and cigarette smoking.

-You can expect to have a little oozing of blood for a short time (up to eight hours) following an extraction.
+You can expect to have a little oozing of blood for a short time afterwards (up to eight hours) following an extraction.
 There will be some swelling of the face on the same side where the tooth was removed.
 Ice packs will help during the first 24 hours.

 You may notice some or all of the following after the operation; these are common and do not necessarily indicate a complication: